 Initially, their presence in the mountains was tolerated by the local Apache, though the relationship soon soured.
-The Peraltas are forced to pack up as much of their gold and ore as they can carry, caching the rest inside their mines and surrounding areas.
-As the Peralta company is rushing to escape the mountains, they are led into a trap by the Apache and a running three-day battle ensues.
-Ultimately, the Apache annihilate almost the entire party, with only a few escaping with their lives.
-The Apache have no use for the yellow metal and rocks, so they cut them lose from the mules and scatter them in the desert, choosing instead to strip the party of all their gear, weapons, and animals.
+The Peraltas were forced to pack up as much of their gold and ore as they could carry, caching the rest inside their mines and in the surrounding areas.
+As the Peralta company rushed to escape the mountains, they were led into a trap by the Apache and a three-day, running battle ensued.
+Ultimately, the Apache annihilated almost the entire party, with only a few escaping with their lives.
+The Apache had no use for the yellow metal and rocks, so they cut them lose from the mules and scattered them in the desert while stripping the party of their gear, weapons, and animals.

 Feldman’s research led him to the east side of the mountains, far away from the traditional search areas.
-In addition to his years of searching, his theory was bolstered by the notes of another enigmatic Dutch Hunter by the name of Ted Cox, who claimed to have found one of the Peralta mines and a stash of bullion.
-In 2004, after years of negotiating, Feldman was finally granted his permit, with the caveat that his excavation take place under the supervision of a state sanctioned archaeologist and that they use only hand tools.
+In addition to his years of searching, his theory was bolstered by the notes of another enigmatic Dutch Hunter by the name of Ted Cox who claimed to have found one of the Peralta mines and a stash of bullion.
+In 2004, after years of negotiating, Feldman was finally granted his permit with the caveat that his excavation take place under the supervision of a government-sanctioned archaeologist and that they could only use hand tools.
 The on-site archaeologist was able to confirm that the mine predated Anglo settlement and that it was done in the Spanish style.
 Sadly, no gold was recovered.
 Additionally, stone corrals, an arista, ore chutes, and other artifacts have been documented throughout the mountains and the historic record is beginning to reflect these finds.

-As far as proving the Peraltas existed, came to Arizona, and met a terrible fate.
-Thomas Glover’s book “The Lost Dutchman Mine part one The Golden Dream” presents some compelling evidence, including corroboration by living Peralta descendants.
+As far as proving the Peraltas existed, came to Arizona, and met a terrible fate, Thomas Glover’s book The Lost Dutchman Mine of Jacob Waltz, Part 1: The Golden Dream presents some compelling evidence, including corroboration by living Peralta descendants.
 Taken at face value, there seems little reason to doubt that the legend is true.

 Adolf Ruth opened the floodgates for modern searchers of the Lost Dutchman Mine.
 Did he find it?
 Was he killed for that knowledge?
 We’ll explore the ramifications of his death next week when we discuss some of the more bizarre tales of the Superstition Mountains.